Code-Institute-Submissions/the-monkees-7/README.md

 - Videos CSS Grid - This page also makes use of the CSS Grid Layout, and allows for more videos to be added using the simple structure.
 - 'Other' Event Type Modal Box - The form on the Event Bookings page provides a text input box to enter another event type.
 If the 'Other' radio option is selected by the user, then a modal box will display a message prompting the user to complete the text box.
 - Star Ratings - The reviews section on the Event Bookings page provides a simple and eye-catching layout for potential customers looking to get feedback from others who have already booked or attended a previous event.
+- Merchandise CSS Grid - A simple grid modal was used to display the collection of merchandise available to buy.
+This allows for easy inclusion of additional items.

 ### Features Left to Implement
-- Merchandise - This page can easily be implemented using the Flexbox areas set up in the style sheet and creation of another CSS Grid and Grid Areas to provide a responsive design.
+- Merchandise - This page can updated to include a wider range of products, some more categories can also be added conveniently through the reuse of predefined sub-headings and shopping grid layout.
+It can be further enhanced by adding a link to allow the user to add the item to their basket by simply clicking on the item image.

 ## Technologies Used